Git Cheatsheet

 git fetch origin

-git merge origin master --allow-unrelated-histories
+git merge origin main --allow-unrelated-histories

 From https://www.educative.io/answers/the-fatal-refusing-to-merge-unrelated-histories-git-error